HL7/fhir-medication-rems-ig/input/pagecontent/specification.md

 #### Sending the Medication to the Pharmacy
 The EHR **SHALL** send the medication to the Pharmacy using the standard NCPDP SCRIPT NewRx message.
 This message contains information about the Patient and the Medication being prescribed.
 For more details on the message please see the [NCPDP SCRIPT specification](https://standards.ncpdp.org/Access-to-Standards.aspx).
 Under current prescribing processes, the NCPDP SCRIPT NewRx message is sent from the EHR to an eScript intermediary and then is routed to the correct pharmacy as depicted in the figure above.

-The message also contains a tagged value called `AuthorizationNumber`.
+The message also contains a tagged value called `REMSAuthorizationNumber`.
 This value **SHALL** contain the REMS Case Number for the given Patient and Medication.
 This case number **SHOULD** have been previously retrieved from the REMS Administrator though the [$rems-etasu FHIR Operation described below](specification.html#out-of-band-etasu-check).
-If there is no case number available, the `AuthorizationNumber` can be omitted.
+If there is no case number available, the `REMSAuthorizationNumber` can be omitted.

 A REMS Administrator may not create a case number for the Patient until enrollment or other forms have been completed.
 The case number is used to reference the case and make it easier for the case to be retrieved by the REMS Administrator internally without having to rely on Patient demographics or other Patient matching algorithms.